sword-2/copyScriptures/README.md

 ## Purpose

-The repo essentially copies some scriptures from other pages.
+The repo essentially copies scriptures from other pages and may add supporting material and software.

-The content is not checked for accuracy since it was not known how to read Hebrew and Greek at this time.
-Even though not checked, content in repo facilitates software programs reading from this location, as part of checking.
+Some content was not spot checked like the Hebrew and Greek files, since it was not known how to read those langauges at this time.
+Even though not checked, content in the repo facilitates software programs reading from this location, part of checking those files.

-Software on this site will eventually move to its own separate repo.

-Initial Hebrew and Greek scriptures will be coming from different web servers.
-Thus, git submodules may be used to merge content from the different sites.
+git submodules are being tried to divide scriptures received from different sites and also separate software from scriptures, etc.